 Dyslexia Variation Training

 Dyslexia Variation Training is the learning of alternative linear words that Dyslexics see while reading.
+By Studying Variations, you can actually train yourself to be able to read Dyslexia Spelling Variations, and not be thrown off when seeing them when reading.
 The Dyslexia Variation training course plots out all Dyslexia Variations to linear words that are in curriculum to grade 6.

 Learning Variations to linear words shows the spelling errors differences to the words that are actual Dyslexia Spelling variations.
 Learning the variations achieves the ability to recognize words faster by studying and memorizing the alternatives to linear languages.

 Dyslexia Variation Training is vital to the abilities that Dyslexic to be able to read.

 Grade Two Dyslexia Variations

 The point in learning Dyslexia is to study the different spellings of linear vs. Dyslexia words.
 This will enable both Dyslexics and Linear people to be able to understand rotation of letters form Dyslexia variations.